 Megan was crowned Ms. Wheelchair Tennessee 2020 at our competition held in Chattanooga, TN on September 28, 2019.

-Involved with Ms. Wheelchair Tennessee since 2001
+-Involved with the Ms. Wheelchair Tennessee organization since 2001-

 Ashley was first introduced to the organization in 2017 during a lunch and learn presented by her employer’s employee resource group.
 Following that event, she volunteered at the annual Crowning Ceremony, getting a firsthand look at the impact the organization has.
 Ashley was blessed to be able to join the board in 2018 and currently serves as President.